Title: | Minimalist Async Evaluation Framework for R |

 ensures that

-overall performance may still be degraded if they remain in use.
+performance may still be degraded if they remain in use.

 If a process hangs and cannot be restarted otherwise, saisei